ivankrister/data-table/README.md

 This command will:
 - Check if you're in a shadcn/ui project
 - Install all required dependencies
-- Install required shadcn/ui components automatically
+- Install required shadcn/ui components automatically (will overwrite existing components)
 - Create the component directory structure
 - Provide clear instructions for the final setup steps